← All posts

 Cost per Document$0.05$0.015x

-These improvements scale with document volume, making the approach particularly valuable for enterprise settings with large document collections.
+These gains scale with volume, which is what makes the approach worth it for large collections.

-• Memory is crucial: Choose GPUs with at least 16GB VRAM for production workloads
+• Memory is the constraint — pick cards with at least 16GB VRAM (GPU memory) for production.

-• Leverage libraries with built-in GPU support like Hugging Face Transformers and Sentence Transformers
+• Lean on libraries that ship GPU support out of the box, like Hugging Face Transformers and Sentence Transformers.

-For more details on this implementation, visit our GitHub repository where we've shared our approach and key components of our GPU-accelerated RAG system.
+For the full implementation, the GitHub repository has our approach and the key pieces of the GPU-accelerated RAG system.